 We got together with Marek Rozycki, Managing Partner at Last Mile Experts and Ian Kerr, founder of the Postal Hub Podcast for a session on understanding Amazon from the last mile delivery perspective at the Home Delivery World Europe 2020.

 In this rapidly changing world and delivery scenario, it has become of utmost importance for any brand to focus on last mile deliveries.
-If you’re a Fast Casual restaurant or a courier company or any brand looking to own and optimise your deliveries, you can instantly head to our demo page to get a solution.
-And stick around if you want to learn more about the Amazon way of doing deliveries.
+If you’re a Fast Casual restaurant or a courier company or any brand looking to own and optimise your deliveries, you can instantly click here for a demo:

 Amazon also has a stringent 14 Leadership principles of which the most important one underlying everything is- Customer Obsession.
 Your business exists because the customer exists and putting the customer first will help you succeed.
 With this philosophy, when Amazon was delivering to end-customers, if the courier partner goofed up, the customer would still say that “Amazon messed up the delivery”.
 This got Amazon thinking about the last mile delivery some years ago and over a very short period, Amazon has just changed the game.
 The company has set a very high benchmark for deliveries and for any brand to stay relevant independently, it’d have to invest in its own deliveries and perfect the art.